pra-navi/tp/docs/UserGuide.md

 ### Integer
 A whole number without fractions or decimals, commonly used in CoordiMate to denote the position of an item in a collection or list.

-The valid range for accepted integers is 1, 2, 3, … , 2147483647
+The valid range for accepted integers is 1, 2, 3, … , 2147483647.

 Example: In a list of 3 alphabets containing (“a”, “b”, “c”) in that order,
-  - index 1 refers to “a”
+  - Index 1 refers to “a”
-  - index 2 refers to “b”
+  - Index 2 refers to “b”
-  - index 3 refers to “c”
+  - Index 3 refers to “c”

 ### Alphanumeric